spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

 The __init__ method sets the hand and pose point properties to zeros.
 This method also defines a few important values such as the maximum number of frames per clip (50 frames).

 run_feature_extractor_single_frame() is the next method on the list.
 This method is called for each new frame of data.
 The method accepts the frame (image) from the VideoCamera() class and runs the holistic model on the frame.
 Then, the extract_coordinates_from_results() method is called to unpack the results and save them in the left_hand, right_hand, and pose properties.
 Note that this method also multiplies the percentage values by the image dimensions such that the coordinates of the points are now in pixels (see the diagrams in the previous post for details about the coordinate normalization process).
 Then, get_single_frame_bounding_box() is called to identify the bounding box that encompasses all of the points held in the left_hand, right_hand, and pose properties.
-The last step in the run_feature_extractor_single_frame() method is to save these values in the
+The last step in the run_feature_extractor_single_frame() method is to save these values in the Data() class.
-Data() class.
 The Data() class adds the values to the end of the queues.

-I'll talk about that class later.
-To sumarize, run_feature_extractor_single_frame() runs the image through the holistic model, estracts the coordinates of the points of interest, identifies the bounding box, then saves the values for the current frame.
+To sumarize, run_feature_extractor_single_frame() runs the image through the holistic model, estracts the coordinates of the points of interest, identifies the bounding box, then saves the values for the current frame in the Data() class queues.

 For reference here is the code
 ```